Hallur20/GutenbergDatabaseExamProject/README.md

 ])
 ```

-<h3>2-Given a book title, your application plots all cities mentioned in this book "The Life and Most Surprising Adventures of Robinson Crusoe, of York, Mariner (1801)".</h3>
+<h3>2.
+Given a book title, your application plots all cities mentioned in this book "The Life and Most Surprising Adventures of Robinson Crusoe, of York, Mariner (1801)".</h3>

 ```mongo
 db.authors.aggregate([